kallaballa/Neurocid/README.md

 ### Run
-There are two shell scripts that are examples of how to run neurocid to train and watch space ship populations. basic_training.sh - attempts to produce a well fighting population in a short time. play.sh - loads a population and multiplies it 5 times to run it it in a big scenario.
+There are two shell scripts that are examples of how to run neurocid to train and watch space ship populations.
+* basic_training.sh - attempts to produce a well fighting population in a short time.
+* play.sh - loads a population and multiplies it 5 times to run it it in a big scenario.

-You might have to tweak hardcoded parameters in the scripts (e.g. resolution).
+**NOTE:** You might have to tweak hardcoded parameters in the scripts (e.g. resolution).